SKM162/Scrollable-tabs-extension/README.md

 # Scrollable-tabs-extension
 Chrome extension that mimics scrollable tab strip experimental feature of chrome.

-A Chrome extension that provides a horizontal, scrollable view of all open tabs in a popup window with multiple viewing modes.
+A Chrome extension that provides a horizontal, scrollable view of all open tabs in a popup window.

 ## Features